 So the idea that a family member might by some special effort get their family member to change and presumably not have a mental illness, that is the clearest sort of delusion.

 A central message of Al-anon as I understand it is the same as the message to addicts continued efforts to pretend that we have control over others, people or things, is an illusion.
 Once you admit you are powerless over the mental illness, then the person can stop trying to pretend they don’t have the problem and begin to look for help in living with their issue.

-The key is to helping others is to first change yourself.
-The serenity prayer tells us to change the things we can, mostly that is ourselves, accept the things we cannot change and develop the wisdom to known the difference.
+The key to helping others is to first change yourself.
+The serenity prayer tells us to change the things we can, mostly that is ourselves, accept the things we cannot change and develop the wisdom to know the difference.

 Absolutely spiritual principles like those of A.A., Al-anon and other 12 step groups apply to mental illness just as they apply to addiction and alcoholism.

 Staying connected with David Joel Miller

 Two David Joel Miller Books are available now!